-A Buyer will want to know who is responsible for the roads and services - e.g. who owns the road way, who is responsible for its upkeep; where is the water source, what is the arrangements for waste.
-In the case of a standalone house you may know the position or, if not, it may be obvious from the paperwork.
+A Buyer will want to know who is responsible for the roads and services - e.g. who owns the road way, who is responsible for its upkeep; where is the water source, what are the arrangements for waste.

+In the case of a standalone property you may know the position or, if not, it may be obvious from the paperwork.

 In the case of a housing estate property the situation may be less obvious.

-It may be evident from the paperwork whether or not the roads and services are in charge of the Local Authority; if the position is not clear then it will be necessary to seek clarification from the Local Authority.
+If the position is not clear then it will be necessary to seek clarification from the Local Authority.